joereynolds/css-refactoring-patterns/dead-css/cli.md

 ## Finding and replacing with `sed`

-While `sed` can't offer you a confirmation prompt before each change, you can easily achieve similar functionality in your git repository with `git add -p`.

 Be as destructive as you want and then audit what you want to commit to your repository.

-**Stripping out comments**

 **Replacing 0px (and others) with 0**
 (Note this replaces in place, run if you know what you're doing')